WE HOPE TO HAVE ANSWERED YOUR QUESTION, HOWEVER IF WE MISSED SOMETHING PLEASE CONTACT US.

 Q. Should i connect a line from each runner into an accumulator for running the brake servo?

-A. NO! you must connect the brake servo to just one runner only or use a decent size T fitting directly off one runner, this has the most powerful vacuum signal even at idle, then you can use a smaller hose to the accumulator if you have one for idle valve etc. If you connect the booster line to the accumulator you will have reduced braking power because only one runner at a time is producing a vacuum signal while ALL the others are bleeding the vacuum away again.
+A. NO! you must connect the brake servo to just one runner only or use a decent size T fitting directly off one runner, this has the most powerful vacuum signal even at idle, then you can use a smaller hose to the accumulator if you have one for idle control valve.
+If you connect the booster line to the accumulator you will have reduced braking power because only one runner at a time is producing a vacuum signal while ALL the others are bleeding the vacuum away again.
 Remember to retain the factory check valve in the servo line.

 Q. Can an ITB system retain good fuel economy?